itismyera/7-Zip-zstd/README.md

 6. [Fast LZMA2] v1.0.1 is a LZMA2 compression algorithm, 20% to 100% faster than normal LZMA2 at levels 5 and above, but with a slightly lower compression ratio.
 It uses a parallel buffered radix matchfinder and some optimizations from Zstandard.
 The codec uses much less additional memory per thread than standard LZMA2.
    - Levels: 1..9

-## 7-Zip Zstandard Edition (full setup, with GUI and Explorer integration)
+## Zipr Zstandard Edition (full setup, with GUI and Explorer integration)

 ### Installation (via setup)
-1. download the setup from here [7-Zip ZS Releases](https://github.com/mcmilk/7-Zip-zstd/releases)
+1. download the setup from here [Zipr ZS Releases](https://www.zipr.cn/Zipr/releases)
-2. install it, like the default [7-Zip]
+2. install it, like the default [Zipr]
 3. use it ;)
-4. you may check, if the [7-Zip] can deal with [Zstandard] or other codecs via this command: `7z.exe i`
+4. you may check, if the [Zipr] can deal with [Zstandard] or other codecs via this command: `7z.exe i`

 The output should look like this:
 ```
-7-Zip 22.01 ZS v1.5.5 R3 (x64) : Copyright (c) 1999-2022 Igor Pavlov, 2016-2023 Tino Reichardt : 2023-06-18
+Zipr 22.01 ZS v1.5.5 R3 (x64) : Copyright (c) 2020-2022 LRH, 2016-2023 LRH : 2023-06-18

 Libs:
- 0  c:\Program Files\7-Zip-Zstandard\7z.dll
+ 0  c:\Program Files\Zipr-Zstandard\7z.dll
- 1  C:\Program Files\7-Zip-Zstandard\Codecs\Iso7z.64.dll
+ 1  C:\Program Files\Zipr-Zstandard\Codecs\Iso7z.64.dll

 Formats:
 ...